noawe-boi/NoahsObsidianSync/Holiday Project - Car Computer.md

 - User friendly
 - Cool asf
 ###### Cons
-- Difficult to integrate into linux
+- Difficult to integrate into Linux
 - Requires interface to be touch friendly
 - Requires Extra Hardware

 ##### AliExpress Trackpad
 ###### Pros
+- Plug and play
+- Can be used from anywhere in the car
+- Possibility for Tv Remote style control with single buttons acting as shortcuts for LED brightn
 ###### Cons
+- Less polished